 But the company plans to offer bonus points for checking into certain shows such as "American Idol" and 1,500 points for signing up.
 You can also get extra points for watching an ad on your device.
 The beta version awarded 100 points for watching a 15-second ad from Verizon Wireless.

 "Viggle is the first loyalty program for TV," said Chris Stephenson, president of the company behind Viggle, Function (X) Inc. "We're basically allowing people to get rewards for doing something they're doing already and that they love to do."

-The idea behind Viggle is that by giving people an added reason to watch TV, the size of the audience will increase, thereby allowing makers of shows to earn more money from advertisers.
+The idea behind Viggle is that if people have an added reason to watch TV, the size of the audience will increase, allowing makers of shows to earn more money from advertisers.
 Advertisers such as Burger King, Pepsi and Gatorade have also agreed to pay to have point-hungry users watch their ads on a mobile device.